NINAnor/python-template/README.md

 :sparkles: pre-commit doesn't change the functionality of your code

-To run pre-commit on your code, first install dependencies:
+To run pre-commit on your code, first install pre-commit:

 ```
-uv sync --dev
+uv tool install pre-commit
 ```

 Then run:

 ```
-uv run pre-commit run --all
+pre-commit run --all
 ```

 ## Struggling with a template?